Convex set: Definitions

 A set C is strictly convex if every point on the line segment connecting x and y other than the endpoints is inside the topological interior of C. A closed convex subset is strictly convex if and only if every one of its boundary points is an extreme point.

 A set C is absolutely convex if it is convex and balanced.

+Examples

 The convex subsets of R (the set of real numbers) are the intervals and the points of R. Some examples of convex subsets of the Euclidean plane are solid regular polygons, solid triangles, and intersections of solid triangles.
 Some examples of convex subsets of a Euclidean 3-dimensional space are the Archimedean solids and the Platonic solids.
 The Kepler-Poinsot polyhedra are examples of non-convex sets.

 Non-convex set

 A set that is not convex is called a non-convex set.
 A polygon that is not a convex polygon is sometimes called a concave polygon, and some sources more generally use the term concave set to mean a non-convex set, but most authorities prohibit this usage.

 The complement of a convex set, such as the epigraph of a concave function, is sometimes called a reverse convex set, especially in the context of mathematical optimization.